-- For appointments: a student should bring a note from parents stating the reason and time of dismissal to the main office before the start of the school day to receive a checkout pass.
-The student must check out with the main office personnel prior to exiting the building. - When a student is ill at school and feels they need to leave, they must report to the main office, contact a parent, and have a parent speak with one of the office personnel.
+- For appointments: a student should bring a note from parents stating the reason and time of dismissal to the main office before the start of the school day to receive a checkout pass. - When a student is ill at school and feels they need to leave, they must report to the main office, contact a parent, and have a parent speak with one of the office personnel.